ShuhuaGao/gpFlappyBird/README.md

-# Learn to play Flappy Bird using Cartesian Genetic Programming
+# Learn to play Flappy Bird using Cartesian Genetic Programming (Evolutionary Computation)
 ## Overview
 We use cartesian genetic programming (a special form of evolutionary computation) to evolve an AI core to learn to play the *Flappy Bird* game.
 In brief, the program will learn a math function built with basic arithmetic operators to generate control action based on the current game state.
 More details about the background, the theory, and some implementation details are given below.
 A demo is given below (the blue bird is a human player which can be added at any time.)